 });

-a joke results in the spoofed content shared instead.
-Logging would show the
+joke results in the spoofed content being shared instead.
+Logging shows the

 original joke content as expected.